livewire/livewire/docs/quickstart.md

 Route::get('/counter', Counter::class);
 ```

-Above, we've registered a new route that points to the `Counter` Livewire component.
+As you can see, Livewire components can be treated as controllers when registering routes.
+Under the hood, each component is also a [single-action controller](https://laravel.com/docs/10.x/controllers#single-action-controllers).

-# Step 6: Create a Blade layout for Livewire
+## Create a Blade layout for Livewire

-Before can visit `/counter` in the browser, we need an HTML layout for our component to render inside of.
-By default, Livewire will automatically look for a layout file called `resources/views/components/layout.blade.php`.
+Before you can visit `/counter` in the browser, we need an HTML layout for our component to render inside of.
+By default, Livewire will automatically look for a layout file called: `resources/views/components/layout.blade.php`

-Create this file by running the following command:
+Create this file if, it doesn't already exist, by running the following command:

 ```shell
 php artisan livewire:layout